fortana-co/react-dropzone-uploader/README.md

 }
 ~~~

-The only prop needed to perform uploads is `getUploadParams`. `onChangeStatus` is included to show how a file's status changes as it's dropped (or picked) and then uploaded.
+## API
 __RDU is modular__.
+In the example above, the only prop needed to perform uploads is `getUploadParams`. `onChangeStatus` is included to show how a file's status changes as it's dropped and uploaded. `onSubmit` gives users a button to submit files that are done uploading.

 Want to disable the file input?
 Pass `null` for `InputComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

 Don't want to upload files?
 Omit `getUploadParams`, and you'll have a dropzone that just calls `onChangeStatus` every time you add a file.
 This callback receives a `fileWithMeta` object and the file's `status`.
 If status is `'done'`, the file has been prepared and validated.
 Add it to an array of accepted files, or do whatever you want with it.
 And don't worry, `onChangeStatus` won't be called multiple times for the same status.

 By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
 This would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).

+### Accepted Files
-To filter which files can be dropped or picked, you can use the `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
+To control which files can be dropped or picked, you can use the `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
 Also available are the `minSizeBytes`, `maxSizeBytes` and `maxFiles` props.

 Files whose sizes fall outside the range `[minSizeBytes, maxSizeBytes]` are rendered in the dropzone with a special error status.
 Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.

 If you need totally custom filter logic, you can pass a generic `validate` function.
 This function receives a `fileWithMeta` object.
 If you return a falsy value from `validate`, the file is accepted, else it's rejected.
 Read more in the __Props__ section below.

-## getUploadParams
+### getUploadParams
-`getUploadParams` is a regular or async callback that takes a `fileWithMeta` object and returns the params needed to upload the file.
-If this prop isn't passed, then RDU will not initiate and manage file uploads.
+`getUploadParams` is a regular or async callback that receives a `fileWithMeta` object and returns the params needed to upload the file.
+If this prop isn't passed, then RDU doesn't initiate and manage file uploads.

 It should return an object with `{ fields (object), headers (object), meta (object), method (string), url (string) }`.